-1 MHL § 10.01(a) defines an Agency with Jurisdiction as the agency responsible for supervising or releasing such person (sex offender) and can include the Department of Corrections and Community Supervision, the Office of Mental Health and the Office for People with Developmental Disabilities.
+&lt;sup>1 MHL § 10.01(a) defines an Agency with Jurisdiction as the agency responsible for supervising or releasing such person (sex offender) and can include the Department of Corrections and Community Supervision, the Office of Mental Health, and the Office for People with Developmental Disabilities.

-2 The definition of mental abnormality under New York's statute is virtually identical to that of other states with Sexually Violent Predator statutes.
+&lt;sup>2 The definition of mental abnormality under New York's statute is virtually identical to that of other states with Sexually Violent Predator statutes.
 MHL Article 10 defines mental abnormality as a "congenital or acquired condition, disease or disorder that affects the emotional, cognitive, or volitional capacity of a person in a manner that predisposes him or her to the commission of conduct constituting a sex offense and that results in that person having serious difficulty in controlling such conduct."

-Persons referred for assessment for civil management include (1) sex offenders with qualifying offenses in the custody of DOCCS (Corrections) who are approaching release, (2) persons under supervision of the DOCCS (Community Supervision) who are approaching the end of their terms of supervision, (3) persons found not responsible for criminal conduct due to mental disease or defect and who are due to be released, (4) persons found incompetent to stand trial and who are due to be released, and (5) persons convicted of sexual offenses who are in a hospital operated by OMH and were admitted per an Executive Directive (Harkavy cases).
+under "Strict and Intensive Supervision and Treatment" (SIST) and to establish secure treatment facilities for persons deemed in need of confinement.